Skip to main content

 selectAction()

-and passing in the ProcessA action ID.
+object and pass in the action ID

 1. Select Logic in the menu.